 The annual number of worldwide cancer diagnoses is expected to rise from 14 to 22 million by 2030.
 In addition to the human cost, cancer imparts a heavy financial burden, amounting in the UK to ~£16bn/year in health care, economic and other costs.
 Therefore, the overarching goal of the Cancer theme is to reduce the morbidity and mortality of patients with cancer by translating the wealth of laboratory research ongoing across Cambridge University into better ways to diagnose and treat cancer.

-Cambridge BRC now comprises of nine research themes, four cross cutting themes plus training and development.
-The cross cutting themes of Population Health Science, Genomics and Imaging, are embedded into the research, facilities and diagnostic work within each theme.
-The final cross cutting theme, Evaluation and Implementation is tasked with evaluating new research and innovations and supporting their implementation (including understanding the barriers that may prevent change) and in essence supporting the transition from bench to bedside.
-Training and academic support is provided by the cross cutting resource of Capacity and Development.
+The NIHR Cambridge Biomedical Reseearch Centre (BRC) is comprised of 13 research themes and four cross-cutting themes.
+The cross-cutting themes of Capacity building, Clinical Research Facilities, Imaging, and Inflammation, infection and immunotherapeutics are embedded into the research, facilities and diagnostic work within each theme.
+Between them, the cross-cutting themes provide specialist knowledge and expertise across the whole of the NIHR Cambridge BRC, helping researchers to undertake and deliver the best research possible, while training and academic support is provided by the cross-cutting resource of Capacity building.
 This theme focusses on developing the next generation of clinical scientists and currently supports those clinicians wishing to pursue a career in biomedical research through PhD placements and research fellowships.
-Find out more about the research themes and technology support.
+Find out more about the NIHR Cambridge BRC research themes.

-Our strategy will be to invest in key personnel and core infrastructure to underpin translational research in our four focus areas, while ensuring integration across related BRC themes.
+Our strategy will be to invest in key personnel and core infrastructure to underpin translational research in our four focus areas, while ensuring integration across related NIHR Cambridge BRC themes.